rajendra0147/RAJ-Alumni-MS/README.md

 5. **Run the Application:**

 Run the application in Virtual Environment

-    ```cmd
+    ```bash
     python app-using-mongodb.py

 ## Usage

--Admin:
+- Admin:

-    > -Log in with the admin credentials.
+    > - Log in with the admin credentials.
-    > -Manage users, events, discussions, job postings, and mentorship opportunities.
+    > - Manage users, events, discussions, job postings, and mentorship opportunities.

--Alumni:
+- Alumni:

-    > -Register and log in to access the dashboard.
+    > - Register and log in to access the dashboard.
-    > -View and RSVP to events, participate in discussions, apply for jobs, and find mentorship opportunities.
+    > - View and RSVP to events, participate in discussions, apply for jobs, and find mentorship opportunities.
-    > -Edit their profile and upload a profile picture.
+    > - Edit their profile and upload a profile picture.

 ## Dependencies

--Flask==2.1.2
+- Flask==2.1.2
--Flask-Login==0.5.0
+- Flask-Login==0.5.0
--Flask-Mail==0.9.1
+- Flask-Mail==0.9.1
--Flask-PyMongo==2.3.0
+- Flask-PyMongo==2.3.0
--Flask-Uploads==0.2.1
+- Flask-Uploads==0.2.1
--pymongo==4.0.1
+- pymongo==4.0.1
--Werkzeug==2.1.2
+- Werkzeug==2.1.2

 ## Contributing

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Make sure to follow the project's coding standards and write clear commit messages.

-1. Fork the Project
+> 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+> 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
-3. Commit your Changes (git commit -m 'Add some AmazingFeature')
+> 3. Commit your Changes (git commit -m 'Add some AmazingFeature')
-4. Push to the Branch (git push origin feature/AmazingFeature)
+> 4. Push to the Branch (git push origin feature/AmazingFeature)
-5. Open a Pull Request
+> 5. Open a Pull Request